semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

-Run Semaphore jobs in your own hardware with self-hosted agents.
-This page explains what agents are and links to installation and configuration pages.
+Semaphore Hybrid lets you run jobs in your own hardware.
+This page explains what self-hosted agents are and how to install them in several platforms.

 ## Overview